 Plan Your Event

-National Drug Facts Week℠ (NDFW) is January 26 to February 1, 2015!
-To maximize the success of your NDFW event, follow these 5 steps.
+National Drug & Alcohol Facts WeekSM (NDAFW) is January 23–29, 2017!
+To maximize the success of your NDAFW event, follow these 5 steps.

-The best NDFW teams have a mix of adult and teen organizers.
+The best NDAFW teams have a mix of adult and teen organizers.
 Adults should have ties to an organization that strives to educate teens about healthy living, including drug abuse prevention.

 Teens have credibility with their peers and play an important role in making sure the messages and activities will speak to other teens.

-Please note: Only adults age 18 or older can register NDFW events.
+Please note: Only adults age 18 or older can register NDAFW events.

 Location!
 Location!
 Location!

 Identify your teen audience and the location.
-An NDFW event can be hosted any place in your community where teens are, such as:
+An NDAFW event can be hosted any place in your community where teens are, such as:

 - Schools, afterschool programs, community/recreation centers, churches, synagogues, mosques, or other places of worship.